Hollywood and Swine: Growth

-In March of 2012, Hollywood and Swine got their big break from publication of their satirical article "Starbucks Bans Screenwriters From All 19,435 Locations Worldwide; Writers Guild of America Vows to Fight the Decision".
-The article stated that writers bring a morose air into the coffee shop's environment and therefore were banned from coming inside.
+In March of 2012, Hollywood and Swine got their big break from the publication of their satirical article "Starbucks Bans Screenwriters From All 19,435 Locations Worldwide; Writers Guild of America Vows to Fight the Decision".
+The article stated that writers brought a morose air into the coffee shop's environment and therefore were banned from coming inside.
 The article offended and outraged readers and consequently brought a considerable amount of traffic to the Hollywood and Swine website.
 Their second big break came from their article "Sharon Stone Named Suspect in Cannes Jewel Heist After Police Realize She Hasn't Been A Movie Star In Years".
 The article facetiously suggested that actress Sharon Stone was a suspect in a jewel heist because of her lack of movie presence at the time.
 The article created a great deal of controversy and resulted in an appreciable amount of traffic to the website.
 These two articles were catalysts in making Hollywood and Swine a Hollywood staple.